Market Freedom Alliance 2016 Candidate QuestionnaireSection 1: Biography

 that is available.

-6. Subsidies have become prevalent in our economy, often times artificially supporting an entire industry
+6. Subsidies have become prevalent in our economy, often times artificially supporting an entire industryfor extended periods of time.
+What are your views on subsidies:

 - I have a 14 year track record of fighting government subsidies and transfer of taxpayer money to support